 The following summary description of our capital stock is based on the provisions of our Amended and Restated Certificate of Incorporation (as amended, the "Certificate of Incorporation"), and Amended and Restated Bylaws (as amended, the "Bylaws"), and the applicable provisions of the Delaware General Corporation Law.
-This information may not be complete in all respects and is qualified entirely by reference to the provisions of our Certificate of Incorporation, our Bylaws and the Delaware General Corporation Law.
+This information may not be complete in all respects and is qualified entirely by reference to the provisions of our Certificate of Incorporation for Certificate of Incorporation Law.
 For a complete description of the matters set forth in "Description of Capital Stock" you should refer to our Certificate of Incorporation and our Bylaws, which are or will be included as exhibits to the registration statement of which this prospectus is a part, and to the applicable provisions of Delaware law.